Image-Science-Lab-cmu/SVAF/README.md

 8. Verify again with real scenes that 0 and 90 degrees see disparity images.
 Adjust the polarizer if needed.
 9. Done!

-## Extracting Dual-Pixel View Images from Canon RAW Files
+## Extracting the Dual-Pixel Views from Canon RAW Files

 If you are using a Canon camera with a dual-pixel (DP) sensor instead of the Lucid Vision PHX050S1-P/Q sensor, you can extract the left and right DP view images from `.CR3` RAW files using the `unprocessed_raw` command from the [LibRaw](https://www.libraw.org/) library.